yuhangang/langgraph_learning/README.md

   }'
 ```

+### Customer Service Chat & History

+- `POST /agent/query` automatically creates a conversation (unless you pass `conversationId`) and stores both user and assistant turns in PostgreSQL when `CHAT_DB_URL` or `DATABASE_URL` is configured.
+Without a database it falls back to in-memory storage.
+- Include `customerId`, `subject`, and arbitrary `metadata` in the request to persist attribution data with the conversation.
+- Invoke `GET /agent/conversations` to page through recent threads or `GET /agent/conversations/:conversationId` to retrieve the full transcript for audits or UI playback.

 ## Configuring Pipelines

 Pipelines are stored in `config.json`.
 Each pipeline lists an ordered set of nodes (LLMs or retrievers) plus the edges that describe execution order.
 The default `Customer Support Pipeline` ships with a lightweight knowledge base (`knowledgeBases.tenant1_kb`) that the retriever node consults before generating the final response.